-- CO1: Learn the details of handling instruments and to overcome the general problems arises during the analysis. - CO2: Learn the details of concepts of rate constants, energy of activation, order of the reaction. - CO3: Learn in depth thermodynamics parameters. - CO4: Specify in depth kinetics experiments.
+- CO1: Acquire knowledge on handling instruments and to overcome the general problems arises during the analysis. - CO2: Learn concepts of rate constants, energy of activation, order of the reaction and also thermodynamics parameters. - CO3: Learn concepts of kinetics experiments.

 PART - III (NON-INSTRUMENTAL)